jeffreykegler/old_kollos/notes/misc/strand.md

 If there is completed start rule covering the entire input in the inactive strand, the parse succeeded.
+The completed start rule is an Earley item, which we can call
+*success-eim*.
+We expand *success-eim* to a bocage node, as described above.
+In the process, we will have created our parse forest.

-Otherwise, the parse is a failure.
+If there is no completed start rule, the parse is a failure.

-On success,
-the final strand is our completed parse forest.
+To diagnose the failure,
-If the parse is a failure, we can produce a parse forest to help detect the error.
+we can produce a parse
-To represent the rules in progress at the point of failure, we can use broken left nucleotides.
+forest
+using broken left nucleotides.

-## Creating a left-active strand
+## Producing an ASF from a left-active strand

 To create a left-active strand, we start with